An inverse theorem on sets with rich additive structure modulo primes: Introduction

 There are also inverse sieve problems in higher dimensions where, instead of having $S \subseteq [N]$, one has $S \subseteq [N]^d$ for some $d \geq 2$.
 For example, see the work of Helfgott--Venkatesh \cite{helfgott} and Walsh \cite{walsh1,walsh2}.
 In particular, Walsh \cite{walsh2} studied sets $S\subseteq [N]^d$ such that $S$ occupies $\ll p^{\kappa}$ residues classes for each prime $p$, where $\kappa$ is a real number with $0\leq \kappa<d$.
 He showed that a positive density subset of $S$ lies in the zero set of a polynomial with low complexity.

-In this paper, we focus on the same setting for $d=1$ under the additional assumption that $S_p$ has rich additive structure.
-We first prove some inverse theorems, and then prove results parallel to those of Green--Harper and Shao mentioned above.
+In this paper, we focus on the same setting as Walsh~\cite{walsh2} for $d=1$ under the additional assumption that $S_p$'s have rich additive structure.
+In Section~\ref{sec:maintheorem}, we prove some inverse theorems when $S_p$'s are contained in short arithmetic progressions, and then prove results parallel to those of Green--Harper and Shao mentioned above.
+In Section~\ref{sec:extension}, we consider more general settings.